 The amount you open your stance determines the amount of curve.
 For a small, 5-10 yard fade, you only need to align a little left.
 For a bigger fade needed to get around a line of trees, you'll need to aim further left.
 Start with small adjustments.

-Ball_Position: Keep It Consistent
+Ball Position: Keep It Consistent

 For a driver, you don’t need to make drastic changes to your ball position.
 Keep it in its standard spot: just inside your lead heel.
 Moving the ball too far back in your stance when trying to fade it can cause an overly steep swing, while moving it too far forward can make it harder to make solid contact with an open stance.
 Keep it simple and reliable.
 The new grip and alignment will do most of the work.